itsobrie/gamebar-autodeafen-gb/README.md

 - Original AutoDeafen concept and frame by Lynxdeer
 - Written and created by itsobrie
-- Development assistance provided by ChatGPT (Custom icons created for this project)

 ## License
 This project is licensed under the MIT License.